ArielBundy/PairingGame/README.md

 # Image Pairing Game

 ## Overview
 This is a simple drag-and-drop image pairing game built using **Python** and **PyQt5**.
-The game consists of two phases where the user must match images into empty boxes.
+The game consists of two phases where the user must match images of objects with images of faces or locations.
 A coin flip determines the starting phase, and after completing the first phase, the user proceeds to the second phase.

 ## Features
 - **Two Phases:** The game consists of two distinct sets of images.